Gravel is the new coolest thing in cycling, and spring is a great time to give it a go!

 Gravel cycling is an awesome way to explore new territory and take on a new type of challenge.
 A typical ride could see you take on tarmac, bridleways, dirt roads, grassy fields and stoney trails – the world’s your oyster!

-If you’re looking to dab a toe into the wild world of gravel, summer is the time to do it.
+If you’re looking to dab a toe into the wild world of gravel, spring is the time to do it.
 The tracks are dry and hard and this time of year, and so if you’re used to riding road, it will make an easier introductory experience than the mud and slippery leaves of winter.

 Here’s PRO BIKE TOOL’s key things to consider before you GO GRAVEL!

 Gravel is all about adventure, exploration and finding new tracks and trails.
 However, until you’ve figured out a few local paths to base your rides from, it can be tricky to know where to start.